Skip to main content

 Key takeaways

-• It’s the best quality-to-price ratio in the world if you can afford the cost of living.
+• The quality-to-price ratio remains among the best in the world if you can afford the cost of living.

 Going further